yayunl/DataViz-Project1/README.md

-# **DataViz-Project1
-**Drug Mortality and Socio-Economic Conditions in Connecticut**
+# **DataViz-Project1: Drug Mortality and Socio-Economic Conditions in Connecticut**

 ### Project Proposal
-We are looking to analyze trends in drug overdose death rates in Connecticut and suggested improvements in data collection.
+We are looking to analyze trends in drug overdose death rates in Connecticut and suggest improvements in data collection.
 And the research of the project aims to answer the following questions:

 **Is there a relationship between**